 You also take part in interprofessional education initiatives that prepare you to work with other future health care professionals to practice comprehensive and collaborative team-based care.
 Because UNE is one of a handful of private universities with a comprehensive health education mission, you have opportunities to study interprofessionally with students in medicine, pharmacy, dental medicine, nursing and an array of allied health professions.
-Learn more about our Interprofessional Education Collaborative.
+Learn more about our ;Center for Excellence in Collaborative Education.

 Coleman Dental Hygiene Clinic